 The reason: those monthly payments are just a portion of the costs that are sure to be tied to any treatments or services you receive moving forward.
 As mentioned earlier, you'll also likely have to contend with and prepare for other expenses like co-pays, co-insurance, or deductibles, depending on your personal healthcare needs.

 That's not to suggest a high premium is always the right choice.
 But you should always carefully consider all of your options before picking a particular plan.

 This is a big deal because if you skimp on coverage, it can leave you open to some shockingly high out-of-pocket costs.
-As a result, a lot of agents and experts will tell you to at least look at the coverage limits associated with a specific health plan as well as the size of its premium payments (and other aspects) when choosing one over another.
+That's why many agents and experts advise looking at the coverage limits associated with a specific health plan.
+They also recommend considering the size of premium payments (and other aspects) when choosing one plan over another.

-Waiting to buy insurance until you desperately need it never has been a great idea, but it's an especially unwise one now that the Affordable Care Act (or ACA) is in place.
-That's because one of the main components of this law, commonly referred to as "Obamacare," is the annual "open enrollment period" that basically acts as the lone window of opportunity for those who need or want to buy health insurance via the government-run "marketplace."
+Waiting to buy insurance until you need it never has been a great idea.
+But it's an especially unwise one now that the Affordable Care Act (or ACA) is in place.
+That's because of Obamacare's annual "open enrollment period."
+Open enrollment acts as the lone window of opportunity for those who want to buy health insurance via the government-run "marketplace."